puppetlabs/puppet-docs/source/guides/modules.markdown

 For file references on the fileserver, a similar lookup is used so that a reference to puppet://$servername/modules/autofs/auto.homes resolves to the file autofs/files/auto.homes in the module's path.

-Warning: This will only work if you do not have an explicit, for example [autofs] mount already declared in your fileserver.conf.
+(Note that this behavior will break if you have declared an explicit `[autofs]` mount in your [fileserver.conf](./file_serving.html), so take care to avoid name collisions when assigning custom fileserver mount points outside of modules.)

 You can apply some access controls to files in your modules by creating a [modules] file mount, which should be specified without